 What are the options?

-Below are some of the most popular smartwatches which are currently available on the market:
+Below are some of the most popular smartwatches that are currently available on the market:

 SOUTH AFRICA: https://www.fitbit.com/global/nl/home